-- The student must complete a total of 129 credit hours.
-Students entering the BTh program with a BAC and/or a secondary diploma from an Africa Theological Training Services (ATTS)-approved Bible institute will be granted 33 transfer credits to be applied to the required 129. - The thesis must be completed and approved according to the established deadline.
+- The student must complete a total of 129 credit hours to graduate with a Bachelor of Theology Degree. - Students entering the Bachelor of Theology program with a Senior High Certificate or A-level Certificate and a secondary level diploma from an Africa Theological Training Services (ATTS)-approved Bible institute will be granted 33 transfer credits to be applied to the required 129. - A student who completes the post-secondary theology program and enrolls in the bachelor of theology program will receive a transfer of 24 credits if he/she holds a diploma from an Africa Theological Training Services (ATTS) endorsed Bible school. - The thesis must be completed and approved according to the established deadline.